Refinancing a car loan in Canada

 Step 3: Check your credit and eligibility.

-Factors like your credit score, debt-to-income (DTI) ratio, current loan amount and vehicle will all play a role in whether your refinancing application is approved.
+Factors like your credit score, debt-to-income (DTI) ratio, current loan amount and vehicle will all play a role in whether your application to refinance your car loan is approved.
+Use a free online tool to check your credit score and calculate your DTI ratio to get an idea of lenders you might qualify with.

-Step 4: Compare your auto loan refinancing options.
+Step 4: Compare your car loan refinancing options.

 Many car loan refinancing providers offer pre-approval, which allows you to see what rates and terms you might qualify for before completing a full application — and taking a hit to your credit score.